Mabvuku: History

 Old Mabvuku traces its origins back to the 1950s, with its oldest school, Donnybrook Primary School, established in 1954.
 New Mabvuku, on the other hand, was developed beginning in 1972 by the Salisbury City Council.
 Before Zimbabwe’s colonization, Mabvuku was home to the VaShawasha people of the Soko Mbire clan, who settled in the area approximately 300 years ago.
 This area remains their native homeland, and their heritage is preserved in the names of streets and roads in Old Mabvuku, such as Tingini, Godzonga, Marembo, Chauruka, Nyamare, Nyahuni, Chaitezvi, Nzwere, and Shambare.
 These names, along with the praise poetry of the Shona people compiled by Chatima, provide evidence of their historical presence.

 Mabvuku and its neighbouring suburb, Tafara, have a significant population of people of Malawian, Mozambican, and Zambian origin, many of whom migrated to the area seeking employment prior to Zimbabwe’s independence.
-They predominantly worked as domestic workers in nearby suburbs like Highlands, Greendale, and Msasa or in the industrial area of Msasa and the nearby Portland cement factory (now Khaya formely Lafarge).
+They predominantly worked as domestic workers in nearby suburbs like Highlands, Greendale, and Msasa or in the industrial area of Msasa and the nearby Portland cement factory (now Khaya formerly Lafarge).
 As the population grew over the years, some residents began working in industrial areas farther afield, such as Willowvale and Workington in western Harare.
 During the 1970s and 1980s, it was common to see cultural displays such as Nyau (Chigure) dances or Muganda celebrations, reflecting the influence of the foreign-origin communities.
 Additionally, burial societies, initially rooted in ethnic traditions, have since gained widespread acceptance among the broader Zimbabwean population.